FlussuferOrga/Botgart/README.md

 - [winston](https://github.com/winstonjs/winston) is a general purpose logger.
 See the documentation for available logging levels

 ## Backups
-The `db/` directory contains a script `make_backup.sh` for seven-day-rotating database backups.
-The script can either be run manually or be added as a cron, as described on (the site I have taken the script from)[https://www.zzzzzzzzz.net/daily-backup-sqlite3-database-shell-script/].
+The `db/` directory contains a script `make_backup.sh` for seven-day-rotating database backups in the directory `db/bak/`.
+The script can either be run manually or be added as a cron, as described on [the site I have taken the script from](https://www.zzzzzzzzz.net/daily-backup-sqlite3-database-shell-script/).